Working with Qlik Cloud Analytics

 Businesses commonly enforce strict firewall policies that block external access to their data sources, whether on-premise or in a private cloud deployment.
 This presents a challenge when such businesses need to access their data from the cloud for analytics.

-In the past customers had to choose between pushing this data to Qlik Cloud using tools such as Qlik Data transfer or Qlik Cloud Data Integration (see below) or opening up connectivity to these systems to Qlik cloud through their firewalls.
+In the past customers had to choose between pushing this data to Qlik Cloud using tools such as Qlik Data transfer or Qlik Talend Data Integration (see below) or opening up connectivity to these systems to Qlik cloud through their firewalls.
 For many use-cases none of these options are desirable.

 Qlik has introduced the Qlik Data Gateway for direct access to overcomes this challenge by eliminating the need to open inbound firewall ports.